HefnaValravn/ubuntu_server/extra_exercises/explanation_https.md

 Then, I will install acme by using `curl https://get.acme.sh | sh` and `source ~/.bashrc`.
-I will also set the default CA to be Let's Encrypt Production.
+I will also set the default CA to be Let's Encrypt by using `acme.sh --set-default-ca --server letsencrypt`.

 I will then configure dns_nsupdate with the right variables, like the nsupdate server, zone and key.
-I will add these variables to my .bashrc file and source it.
+I will add these variables to my .bashrc file and source it, or alternatively, export them temporarily with the `export` command.

 Next, after generating a tsig keypair and configuring it properly in the "named.conf.local" file under "/etc/bind", I will add a dummy